Your guide to Christmas stocking fillers

 What are the best stocking fillers for adults?

-Christmas stocking fillers may have a reputation for being kids-only, but we think adults should be able to join in on the festive fun too.
-Although you might not be able to get away with giving them a stocking filler of bouncy balls and a bubble machine, there are stocking fillers for adults which will tick every box.
+Christmas stocking fillers may have a reputation for being kids-only.
+But we think adults should be able to join in on the festive fun too.
+Although you might not be able to get away with giving them a stocking filler of bouncy balls and a bubble machine, there are stocking fillers for adults to tick every box.

 What can you use instead of a Christmas stocking?

 • Welly boots – Take inspiration from the Dutch Sinterklaas story and use welly boots to stuff with stocking fillers.
-They might not be clogs, but we don’t think this matters too much – wellies can fit way more presents inside them
+They might not be clogs, but we don’t think this matters too much.
+Besides, wellies can fit far more presents inside…

 • Pillowcase Find a festive pillowcase to fill with stocking fillers.
-This saves you money on expensive gift sacks but looks just as effective
+This saves you money on expensive gift sacks but looks just as effective.
+You could always add a final flourish with a lovely ribbon, the ideal way to tie up your festive pillowcase.

-• Santa hats – Turned upside down and hung from a fireplace, Santa hats make a festive addition to any room
+• Santa hats – Turned upside down and hung from a fireplace, Santa hats make a festive addition to any room.
+Plus, you can wear them throughout the big day, too.

 What are the best chocolate stocking fillers?

-Chocolate stocking fillers are a must – we simply couldn’t enjoy ours without the addition of a white, milk or dark chocolate.
+Chocolate stocking fillers are a must.
+We simply couldn’t enjoy ours without the addition of a white, milk or dark chocolate.
 We think medium to small-sized chocolates are best: you’ll want to put in other stocking filler goodies, after all.
-We think our Christmas Pick Me Up is a good place to start: filled with a chocolate slab, truffles and caramels, this goody bag has everything you need to surprise them with more than one chocolate treat.
+Here are a few gifts that are sure to become stocking filler classics.

 Christmas stocking fillers should also have an element of surprise to them, which is why our Rather Large Cracker is the perfect gift to start their Christmas morning off with a bang.
-Our cracker isn’t filled with those cheap plastic toys (although it does contain a few cheap jokes), but is instead filled with 40 chocolates.
-Just make sure you don’t accidentally leave it out at the Christmas dinner – you might find a few sneaky guests trying to swap their cracker with yours!
+Our cracker isn’t filled with those cheap plastic toys (although it does contain a few cheap jokes).
+Instead, it features with 40 chocolates.